karambarakat/html-pages/README.md

 ## live version

-View it on [Heroku](https://landingpage-firm.herokuapp.com/) or view screenshots on [freelancer.com](https://www.freelancer.com/u/KennethBarakat)
+View it on [Heroku](https://landing-present.herokuapp.com/) or view screenshots on [freelancer.com](https://www.freelancer.com/u/KennethBarakat)

 ## Languages and frameworks

 this is a landing page designed to be minimalist and modern this has been built with

 - HTML, CSS and Javascript
-- Material CSS
+- Bootstrap CSS
 - Customized SASS

 ## Size

-600 line of code - average project
+450 line of code - small to average project